bmanders716/bmanders716.github.io/cookbook.md

 Sago Gruel.

-_Ingredients_--Ω†oz. of sago.
+_Ingredients_--Ì†Øz. of sago.
-               Ω pint of water.
+               Ì†∞int of water.
                2 lumps of sugar.

 _Method._--Wash the sago, and let it soak in the water for thirty